 Las Vegas Truck Accident Lawyer

-Have you or a loved one sustained injuries in a truck accident in Las Vegas, NV?
+Have you or a loved one sustained injuries in a truck accident in Las Vegas, Nevada?
 An experienced Las Vegas truck accident lawyer at Battle Born Injury Lawyers can help you receive fair compensation from the responsible party.
 Contact our Las Vegas law firm or call (702) 570-9000 to learn more about your right to win compensation for your medical bills, lost wages, and pain and suffering.

-Collectively, our legal members have over 85 years of experience fighting for accident victims.
+Collectively, our legal team in Las Vegas has over 85 years of experience fighting for accident victims.
 We’ve successfully recovered over $100 million to help injured clients like you get back on their feet again, working on cases like motorcycle injuries, wrongful death claims in Las Vegas, brain injuries, slip and fall accidents, construction accidents, Lyft accidents, and more.

 Don’t let the insurance company undervalue your injury claim.
 Talk to our law offices to schedule a free consultation with an attorney who can help.

-How Battle Born Injury Lawyers Can Help After a Truck Accident in Las Vegas
+How Battle Born Injury Lawyers Can Help After a Semi-Truck Accident in Las Vegas

 We’ve been protecting injured people since we opened our doors in 2010.
 We’ve been recognized with many awards over the years, including the Avvo Clients’ Choice Award.
 We’ve also made Super Lawyers’ Rising Stars list and earned a perfect-10 Avvo rating for our high-quality legal representation.
-We represent complicated cases, including car accidents, motorcycle accidents, Uber and Lyft accidents, electric scooter accidents in Las Vegas, wrongful death cases, among other practice areas.
+We represent complicated cases, including car accidents, Las Vegas motorcycle accidents, Uber and Lyft accidents, electric scooter accidents in Las Vegas, wrongful death cases, among other practice areas.